yash1015/Static-Website-CI-CD-Pipeline-Using-Jenkins-and-Webhook/README.md

 ## Overview

 This project demonstrates a simple **CI/CD pipeline** for deploying a Node.js static website using **Jenkins, Docker, and GitHub Webhooks**.
-Whenever code is pushed to the GitHub repository, Jenkins automatically triggers a pipeline to test, build, and deploy the application.
+Whenever code is pushed to the GitHub repository, Jenkins automatically triggers a pipeline to test, build, and deploy the application on server .

 ---